NJ1219/Pandas-Project/README.md

 First, read and cleaned several CSV files for analysis.
 The CSV files include whale portfolio returns, algorithmic trading portfolio returns, and S&P 500 historical prices.
 Used the Jupyter Notebook to complete the following steps:

-1. Use Pandas to read in each of the [CSV files](Starter_Code/Resources) as a DataFrame.
+1. Used Pandas to read in each of the [CSV files](Starter_Code/Resources) as a DataFrame.
 Also, converted the dates to a `DateTimeIndex`.

 2. Detected and removed the null values.